-Quality of the video edit is something you cannot compromise on.
-So remember, better the quality, higher will be the cost of tools.
-Heavy-duty computers, high-definition headphones, paid video editing software with full features, external hard drive, the hardware are some basics that you may require right from the beginning.
+The quality of the video edit is something you cannot compromise on.
+So remember, the better the quality, the higher will be the cost of tools.
+Heavy-duty computers, high-definition headphones, paid video editing software with full features, an external hard drive, the hardware is some basics that you may require right from the beginning.
 If you are already having some of these necessities since you did video editing as a hobby then good for you.
 You can start off with it and upgrade later once you start making some money.

 Be prepared with some extra funds